EliasLMann/CS3330-F21/backend/routes.md

 # Epic 10

-- [x] 1 PUT increment likes for a given dish
+- [x] 1 PUT increment likes for a given dish - melanie
-- [x] 1 PUT increment dislikes for a given dish
+- [x] 1 PUT increment dislikes for a given dish - melanie
-- [x] 2 & 3 GET dishes with greatest amount of likes, up to 5 (should we do diffence between likes and dislikes?)
+- [x] 2 & 3 GET dishes with greatest amount of likes, up to 5 (should we do diffence between likes and dislikes?) - melanie (done with difference between likes and dislikes)
 - [ ] 4 sort popular dishes by this day, week, moth, all time (Scratched, not logically consitent with db)

 # Epic 11

 - [x] 1 user register for an account
-- [x] 2 user siign into account
+- [x] 2 user sign into account
-- [x] 3 owner regiser for account
+- [x] 3 owner register for account
 - [x] 4 owner sign into account